 To ensure everything is correct with the custom metal fabrication projects we ship, we assemble them to the fullest extent possible before they leave our shop.
 This means two things: In the first place, we put together all assemblies and subassemblies to check that everything fits together as planned.
 While we’re doing this, we document everything and send photographs and paperwork to our customers to approve before shipping.

 Second, we ship assemblies and subassemblies in the most complete forms possible.
 For example, it’s rare that a huge tank will be able to ship fully assembled, so we send large subassemblies that are subsequently assembled on site.
 On the other hand, it usually isn’t a problem to ship fully assembled carts or ladders.

-All of our custom metal fabrication projects are delivered with the welding certifications specified by our customers.
+All of our custom welding services are delivered with the certifications specified by our customers.
 As a rule, we follow the stringent welding standards specified by the Canadian Welding Bureau (CWB).

 We are also qualified to weld structural steel according to the American Welding Society AWS D1.1 (carbon steel above 1/8” gauge) and AWS D1.6 standards (stainless steel above 1/16” gauge).

 If you’ve got a design (or even just an idea) and are looking for a custom metal fabrication shop that can run with it, contact us or call us at 1-800-989-1330.